Central limit theorem in complete feedback games: Introduction

 \subsection{Model and main result}

-Consider a well-shuffled deck of card consisting of $n$ different types of cards where the card type $i$ appears $m_i=m_i(n)$ times.
-Assume that, for all $n$, the deck is shuffled so that all arrangements of the decks are equally likely.
-Let ${\bf m}={\bf m} (n)$ denote the vector ${\bf m}=(m_1, \ldots, m_n)$ of multiplicity of the types in the deck.
-We also denote by $\abs{\bf{m}}$ the total number of cards in the deck, that is, $\abs{\bf{m}}=\sum_{i=1}^{n}m_i$.
+Consider a well-shuffled deck of card consisting of $n$ different types of cards where each card appears $m$ times.
+Thus there are $mn$ number of cards in total.
 Consider the following \emph{complete feedback game}: a player is asked to guess the type of the card appearing on top of the deck.
 After each guess the top card is revealed to the player.
 The game continues until the deck is exhausted.
-Let $S_{{\bf m}(n)}$ be the total number of correct guesses (also referred to as the score) at the end of the game.
-Obviously $S_{{\bf m}(n)}$ depends upon player's strategy.
-For example, if the guesses keeps guessing the card type to be $i$, then $S_{{\bf m}(n)}=m_i$.
-It is shown in \cite{DG81} that the the greedy algorithm maximizes the expected number of correct guesses, that is to say, a player should guess a card that has the maximum multiplicity in the remaining deck.
+Let $S_{m,n}$ denote the total number of correct guess (also referred to as the score) at the end of the game.
+Obviously the score depends on the strategy.
+For instance, if the player keeps guessing, say card of type $1$, then $S_{m, n}=m$.
+It is shown in~\cite{DG81} that the the greedy algorithm maximizes the expected number of correct guesses, that is to say, a player should guess a card that has the maximum multiplicity in the remaining deck.
 We will refer to the greedy algorithm as the `optimal strategy' throughout this paper, and we will tacitly assume that the player is performing this strategy.
-Our main result is a central limit theorem (CLT) for the optimal score $S_{{\bf m}(n)}$ with a Berry-Esseen bound. \begin{theorem} Let ${\bf m}(n)$ be a sequence of decks for which $m(n)=\max_{i\in [n]} m_i(n)\leq m$ for some fixed $m$, and for which the fraction $\epsilon(n)$ of types $i$ that appear with multiplicity $m(n)$ satisfies $\epsilon(n)\geq \epsilon$ for some positive $\epsilon$.
-Let $S_{{\bf m}(n)}$ be the total number of correct guesses under the greedy/optimal strategy.
-Then: \begin{itemize} \item The mean $\mu_n:=\E{S_{{\bf m}(n)}}$ and the variance $\sigma_n^2\coloneqq \Var{S_{{\bf m}(n)}}$ satisfy
+Our main result is a central limit theorem (CLT) for the optimal score $S_{m, n}$ with a Berry-Esseen bound that can be stated as follows. \begin{theorem} Consider a deck of card with $n$ distinct type of cards where each card appears with a fixed multiplicity $m$.
+Let $S_{n}$ be the total number of correct guesses under the greedy/optimal strategy.
+Then: \begin{itemize} \item The mean $\mu_{n}:=\E{S_{n}}$ and the variance $\sigma_{n}^2\coloneqq \Var{S_{n}}$ satisfy